Library Materials in the Youth Services Department

 At story times, children will learn and have fun through stories, interactive songs and rhymes, making new friends and more.
 Parents and caregivers will discover what early literacy skills are and how they can foster those skills at home or school.
 Every Child Ready to Read is a library initiative to prepare young children with the early literacy skills they need to become life-long readers and thrive in school.
 Read, Write, Talk, Sing, and Play are the five practices that parents can engage in at home to build the six pre-literacy skills: narrative skills, print awareness, letter knowledge, vocabulary, phonological awareness, and print motivation.
 These skills and practices are ingrained in our regularly scheduled story times.

-Virtual Story Times: watch Facebook Live each week for a live story time with our staff.
+Virtual Story Times: watch Facebook Live for a live story time with our staff.

 Story times are listed in the library's Book Nook events brochure, and on our event calendar online.

 Kids Activities To-Go!
 On the first Monday of each month, a new list of take-home kits is posted for children to take and make at home.
 The list of kits can be found on the Library's Facebook page.
 There are new kits with various activities and age levels featured each month.
 These kits are free and limited in quantity.

 Children and teens who participate in summer library programs benefit from engaging activities and opportunities which promote literacy development and help to counter summer slide.
 Summer library programs for all ages enhance lifelong learning and provide meaningful, enjoyable experiences available to everyone in the community.
 The Summer Library Club at the Lima Public Library is held every June and July.
 Children of all ages are invited to take a reading challenge and earn fun prizes.
 Participation and registration is free and open to all children.
 Drop by any library location to sign up and participate.